The other white meat: Coconut for lean muscle mass

 Coconut meat is packed with protein and amino acids

 Although not a complete protein source, coconut comes very close.
 It contains 17 of the 20 amino acids that the body requires for protein development.
+That is why you can use coconut for lean muscle mass!

 Coconut is particularly high in the amino acid threonine.
 This is needed to support the formation of collagen and protect the central nervous system, liver, and cardiovascular system.